-3) To verify the performance of VTC, we carried carry out a comprehensive comparison with other algorithms such as DP and TD-SP.
+34) To verify the performance of VTC, we carried carry out a comprehensive comparison with other algorithms such as DP and TD-SP.

 The rest of this paper is organized as follows.
 Section 2 introduces the related work.
 Section 3 describes our compression motivation and related definitions.
-In section 4, the VTC method including VC and VV algorithm is introduced in detail.
-An evaluation of VTC and other algorithms is provided in section 5.
+In section 4, the VTC method including VC and VVcompression algorithm SF is introduced in detail.
+An evaluation of VTC SF and other algorithms is provided in section 5.
 Finally, Section 6 draws conclusions and points out some possible research opportunities.

 2. Related works